 Withdrawal from University

-A \$500 cancellation fee will be charged to international students who are admitted but, upon entering the U.S., immediately request to transfer to another institution (without attending any NU classes).
+A \$1,500 cancellation fee will be charged to international students who are admitted but, upon entering the U.S. or approval of change of status, immediately request to transfer to another institution (without attending any NU classes).